• Home

 What Is Manual Lymphatic Drainage (MLD)?

 MLD is a specialized therapeutic technique that employs the Vodder Method to gently stimulate the lymphatic vessels located just beneath the surface of your skin.
 This precise touch technique significantly enhances the body’s natural ability to eliminate waste, dead cell particles, and fluid retention from tissues.
 By accelerating lymphatic flow, MLD effectively reduces pain, swelling, and bruising in injured areas, potentially shortening recovery times.
 Surgeons often recommend MLD during the post-operative recovery phase to help prevent or minimize scar tissue formation.
-Additionally, MLD offers substantial benefits, such as the reduction of chronic swelling and water retention and pain relief from neuropathy, fibromyalgia, and arthritis or Lymphedema.
+Additionally, MLD offers substantial benefits, such as the reduction of chronic swelling and water retention and pain relief from neuropathy, fibromyalgia, and arthritis .
 MLD also supports lymphatic detoxification, contributing to overall health and bolstering the immune system.
-This service does not treat Lymphedema.
+The following are absolute conditions where MLD can't be performed under any circumstances: Acute or chronic infections Thrombosis or Blood Clots Congestive Heart Failure (CHF) Malignant Tumors Uncontrolled Hypertension Pregnancy (First Trimester) Kidney Dysfunction Diabetes (with Peripheral Neuropathy) This service does not treat Lymphedema.
 It is recommended that you seek a Complete Decongestive Therapist.
-Click the button below to see a 3-d Video of the Lymphatic system!

 Before and after post operative lymphatic sessions